Tottenham Hotspur F.C.: Finances and ownership

 The majority shareholder, ENIC International Ltd, is an investment company established by the British billionaire Joe Lewis.
 Daniel Levy, Lewis's partner at ENIC, was Executive Chairman of the club.
 They first acquired 29.9% share of the club in 1991, of which 27% was bought from Sugar for £22 million.
 Shareholding by ENIC increased over the decade through the purchase of the remaining 12% holding of Alan Sugar in 2007 for £25 million, and the 9.9% stake belonging to Stelios Haji-Ioannou through Hodram Inc. in 2009.
 On 21 August 2009 the club reported that they had issued a further 30 million shares to fund the initial development costs of the new stadium project, and that 27.8 million of these new shares had been purchased by ENIC.
 The Annual Report for 2010 indicated that ENIC had acquired 76% of all Ordinary Shares and also held 97% of all convertible redeemable preference shares, equivalent to a holding of 85% of share capital.
 The remaining shares are held by over 30,000 individuals.
 Between 2001 and 2011 shares in Tottenham Hotspur F.C. were listed on the Alternative Investment Market (AIM index).
 Following an announcement at the 2011 AGM, in January 2012 Tottenham Hotspur confirmed that the club had delisted its shares from the stock market, taking it into private ownership.

 Lewis' shares are owned by the Lewis Family Trusts.
 In October 2022, Lewis ceased to be a person with significant control of the club, following a reorganisation of the Trusts.
 The club continues to be owned by ENIC, which is controlled by the Lewis trusts and Levy, and, in the summer of 2022, ENIC intended to inject up to £150 million into the club by the issuing of new shares.
 Only £100 million of shares were subscribed for and this took ENIC's shareholding up to 86.58%.

-In September 2025, Tottenham Hotspur reaffirmed its ownership status, stating that the club is not for sale.
-ENIC Sports & Developments Holdings Ltd, Tottenham’s majority owner, “unequivocally rejected” two preliminary takeover approaches from PCP International Finance Limited (led by Amanda Staveley) and a consortium fronted by Roger Kennedy and Wing-Fai Ng via Firehawk Holdings.
+On 4 September 2025, the club announced Daniel Levy had stepped down as executive chairman and was succeeded by Peter Charrington, who holds the role in a non-executive capacity.
+Charrington reaffirmed the club's ownership status, stating that the club is not for sale.
+ENIC Sports & Developments Holdings Ltd, Tottenham's majority owner, "unequivocally rejected" two preliminary takeover approaches from PCP International Finance Limited (led by Amanda Staveley) and a consortium fronted by Roger Kennedy and Wing-Fai Ng via Firehawk Holdings.
 The offer period ends on 5 October 2025 under the UK's Takeover Code, allowing either bidder to submit a formal offer or withdraw.
 On 9 October 2025, ENIC injected a further £100 million into the club to provide additional resources and further strengthen the financial position.
-The investment was by way of fresh capital and did not affect the shareholding.
 A source was reported as describing this as "initial additional funding" and said that "more money will be available".